CTPLab/SST-editing/README.md

 # In-silico-editing
-Official PyTorch implementation (The code will be released this week) for the manuscript:
+Official PyTorch implementation for the manuscript:

 **In silico spatial transcriptomic editing at single-cell resolution**